MikClaus/manual-testing-Esty/README.md

 All tests were performed manually by interacting with the website through a browser without using any automated scripts or tools.
 The following areas were tested:

-- Loading and layout of the Home page
 - Search functionality by entering keywords and verifying results
 - Navigation through different product categories and filters
 - Checking details on product pages (images, descriptions, prices)
 - Adding products to the shopping cart and verifying cart contents
 - Responsive design tested by resizing browser window and using mobile device emulation in DevTools
-- Changing language and currency settings via the site interface

 ---